Brennall/HFH-SRD/Chapter02.md

 Thieves have the following range of skills, which improve as the thief gains levels according to the progression on the Thief Skills table.
 When a thief attempts to make use of one of his skills, the character or Judge will make a proficiency throw of 1d20.
 (Usually the Judge will make rolls for these abilities, because a thief is not always aware when he has failed.)
 After applying any relevant modifiers (e.g. due to the complexity of a lock), the result is compared to the target value listed on the Thief Skills table below for the appropriate skill.
 A result that is greater than or equal to the value listed for the proficiency throw that corresponds to the thief's level is a success.
 A roll of 20 is always a success, and a roll of 1 is always a failure.

-Opening Locks:  With the aid of thieves' tools, a thief may pick mechanical locks.
+**Opening Locks**: With the aid of thieves' tools, a thief may pick mechanical locks.
 He may only try to pick a particular lock once, and if he fails, he may not try the same lock again until he reaches a higher experience level.
 The Judge may apply bonuses or penalties to the roll, depending on the complexity of the lock.

-Finding and Removing Traps:  Through careful inspection and probing, a thief may find hidden traps and then attempt to disable or discharge the trap harmlessly.
-A thief may only try to find or remove a trap once in any given area. .
+**Finding and Removing Traps**: Through careful inspection and probing, a thief may find hidden traps and then attempt to disable or discharge the trap harmlessly.
+A thief may only try to find or remove a trap once in any given area.
 The Judge may apply bonuses or penalties to the roll, depending on the complexity of the trap.
 If the thief fails, he may not try again until he reaches a higher experience level.
 Note that these are separate skills, for a thief must find a trap before he can remove it.

 **Picking Pockets**: This skill is the bread and butter of non-adventuring thieves for it is a quick source of income - though not without peril.
 A throw that is less than half the target value means that the intended target notices the thieving attempt.
 The Judge will then make a reaction roll with a -3 penalty to determine the intended victim's reaction.